dynobase-icon

 When a request is made to a DynamoDB table to read or write an item, the request will be routed to the relevant partition, and the read and write capacity of that partition will decide if the request is allowed or rejected.
 If the requests start getting rejected or slow, your DynamoDB table is throttling, and you need to take immediate actions to fix it.

-In simple terms, DynamoDB throttling is the process of preventing or rejecting reads and writes to a DynamoDB table.
+In simple terms, DynamoDB throttling is the process of preventing or rejecting reads and writes to a DynamoDB table when the request rate exceeds the provisioned or available capacity.

 However, DynamoDB is a fully-managed database service.
 So then, why do we need to worry about throttling?
 Let's find out.